JasreenKau/MultiDisease-ChestXray/README.md

 # Multi-Disease Diagnosis from Chest X-rays

 This project uses deep learning to perform multi-label classification of chest diseases from X-ray images.
-It is based on the NIH ChestX-ray14 dataset and includes training,and evaluation explainability.
+It is based on the NIH ChestX-ray14 dataset and includes training, evaluation explainability.

 ## 📌 Features
 - Multi-label classification of 14 chest diseases.